Radiolab: More Perfect

 The show's first season launched on June 1, 2016, and ran for eight episodes.
 The second season returned on September 30, 2017, and aired nine episodes.
 The show's third season began on September 18, 2018, and ran for nine episodes.

+The show relaunched on May 11, 2023, hosted by Julia Longoria (former host of The Experiment, a co-production of WNYC Studios and The Atlantic, and one of the original More Perfect producers), with a 12-part season.

-Since then, the show has not aired any more episodes, although reruns are still occasionally posted in the Radiolab feed.
+Since then, More Perfect has not aired any more episodes, although reruns are still occasionally posted in the Radiolab feed.

+Radiolab for Kids

+Radiolab launched series Radiolab for Kids which features content suitable for children and family listening, including the series Terrestrial on September 15, 2022.